digital-asset/daml/ledger/daml-on-sql/README.rst

 *DAML on SQL* is provided as a self-contained JAR file, containing the application and all dependencies.
-The application is routinely tested with OpenJDK 8 on an x86 architecture, with Ubuntu 16.04, macOS 10.15, and Windows Server 2016.
+The application is routinely tested with OpenJDK 8 on a 64-bit x86 architecture, with Ubuntu 16.04, macOS 10.15, and Windows Server 2016.

-In production, we recommend running on an x86 architecture in a Linux environment.
+In production, we recommend running on a 64-bit x86 architecture in a Linux environment.
 Core requirements in such a situation include:

 - a Java SE Runtime Environment such as OpenJDK JRE
-  - the minimum supported Java version is 8
+  - must be compatible with OpenJDK version 1.8.0_202 or later
 - OpenSSL 1.1 or later, made available to the above JRE
 - glibc, made available to the above JRE